ishipachev/biosignal_challenge_2020/README.md

 ## About

-This small repot designed to solve biosignal challenge described in the link above.
-Shortly: the challenge is to cound amount of syllabuses and length of speech for kids of different age.
-At the end it should help to calculate Articulation rate.
+This small repo is designed to solve biosignal challenge described in the link above.
+Shortly: the challenge is to count amount of syllabuses and length of speech for kids of a various age.
+At the end it should help to calculate articulation rate.

 ### Articulation rate (copy paste from challenge webpage)
 Articulation rate (AR) is a prosodic feature that indicates the number of spoken speech units per time.
 It is typically measured during connected speech where all types of pauses including silence, respiration and hesitations (such as /ah/, /um/, etc.) are excluded.
 Therefore, the articulation rate is mainly viewed as a representation of speech motor control since the linguistic effects are reduced.